fehlfarbe/arduino-motorfocus/README.md

 ## Installation

+### Webupload via browser's Web Serial API

+Only available for Chrome/Chromium at the moment.
+Visit <https://fehlfarbe.github.io/arduino-motorfocus>, connect your Arduino Nano and click the right button to upload the latest version :)

+### Install via PlatformIO

 1. Download and install [PlatformIO](https://platformio.org/install/ide?install=vscode)
 2. Clone or download this project and unzip it
 3. Open project with PlatformIO